 The chicken fries, French fries, buffalo wings dipped in variety of sauces or those pakoras(fritters), samosas, chaats,paani puris are food very high in sodium content.
 There are various salad dressings which are very high in sodium and hence should be avoided.
 Use herbs and spices to add flavor to your food rather than just relying on salt or salt related products.
 The point is-keep outside food, packaged food, processed foods to a limit.

 It's recommended that one should always check the sodium level (found in the nutritional table printed on every product).
 Keeping the 1500 mg/day in mind, one can make decisions what to buy and what not to buy.

-Walking the talk- Every time I go for grocery shopping I look for food that contain 140 milligrams of sodium or less in every serving.
+Walking the talk- Every time I go for grocery shopping, I look for food that contain 140 milligrams of sodium or less in each serving.
 These are considered low-sodium foods.
 A food that has a sodium concentration of 5 milligrams or less per serving can be labelled a sodium-free food.
 For more information, do check out the FDA’s label reading tips for determining the sodium levels in your favorite products.
 Therefore, make a healthy choice.

 Why talk of Beetroot here?